auckyaisy/BE-copy/README.md

 ### 6) What you’ll see at the end

-- CSVs created in `data/output/`:
+- CSVs created in your chosen output directory (default `data/output/`):
   - `{well}_discharge_pressure_predictions.csv`
   - `{well}_virtual_rate_predictions.csv`
   - `{well}_failure_prediction_30min.csv`
-- Plots auto-opened by the OS and saved under `data/output/`:
+- Plots auto-opened by the OS and saved under the chosen output directory:
   - `{well}_discharge_pressure_plot.png`
   - `{well}_virtual_rate_plot.png`
   - `{well}_overview_plot.png` (sensor overview + predictions)

-If plots do not auto-open (e.g. on headless servers), you can open the PNGs manually from the `data/output/` directory.
+If plots do not auto-open (e.g. on headless servers), you can open the PNGs manually from the output directory you specified.

 ## Troubleshooting